 - Child Care

 - Other Personal Necessities

-They just updated their data with the end of 2017.
+They just updated their data with the beginning of 2019.

 Like the other cheap states, food and personal necessities are very cheap here — actually the cheapest you’ll find in America.
 So what made Mississippi stand out?

 That would be child care.
 Compared to the other states amongst the cheapest, Mississippi has the cheapest child care by a wide margin — over $2,100/year cheaper than Arkansas.